Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 If you want your solver to be accessible via the DLL, then you must declare and define a function

-  extern "C" ILPSolverInterface* __stdcall create_xyz_solver(<parameters>)
+  extern "C" ILPSolverInterface* __stdcall create_solver_xyz(<parameters>)

-in ilp_solver_factory.hpp and ilp_solver_factory.cpp, respectively, and add this function in the module definition file IlpSolverDll.def, which can be found in vc\IlpSolverDll.
+in ilp_solver_factory.hpp and ilp_solver_factory.cpp, respectively, and add this function in the module definition file ScaiIlpDll.def, which can be found in vc\ScaiIlpDll.